- Social protection provides direct income support, with an immediate impact on food security and poverty reduction.

 - Social protection tends to stimulate the local economy, with positive effects on agricultural production, rural employment and poverty reduction.

 - Social protection can promote sustainable food systems, natural resource management and resilient livelihoods.

 - Social protection enhances the development of human capital with long-term beneficial impacts on livelihoods.

 Access to adequate social protection remains a privilege.
-Today, only a fifth of the world population enjoys sufficient social protection.
+Today, half of the world population are excluded, with only 27 percent enjoying sufficient social protection.
 An additional 30 percent is partially, but not sufficiently covered, leaving half of the world excluded.
 Traditional social security policies are a fundamental component of social protection, but the much higher degree of labour market informality in most developing countries, especially in the countryside, limits the potential coverage of contributory schemes in reaching the most vulnerable.